The Basics of Partial Discharge Testing

 The most common circuit for measuring PD is the top left in the above image, in which the measuring impedance Zm is in series with the coupling capacitor Ck, both of which are in parallel to the DUT.
 Detection sensitivity can be increased if the measuring impedance is placed in series with the ground of the DUT (top right).
 However, in this configuration the measuring impedance could be seriously damaged from an unexpected breakdown.
 Even higher measurement sensitivity can be achieved by utilizing a bridge impedance (lower left) by connecting to the low voltage side of the DUT and coupling capacitor.
 This set-up significantly helps to reduce external electromagnetic influences.
 In transformer testing, if capacitively-graded bushings are available, these can be used as the coupling capacitor for the PD measurement circuit (bottom right).

-What Parameters are Typically Measured During a PD Test?
+What Parameters are Typically Measured During a Partial Discharge Test?

 Partial discharge pulses characteristically have rise times that are < 1µs in liquid dielectrics and < 1 ns in solid dielectrics.
 The pulse parameters not only depend on the medium of the insulation, such as type of gas, gas pressure, or size of the cavity according to Paschen’s Law, but also on the shape of the applied voltage.
 The most convenient parameter to measure the intensity of a PD pulse is its pulse charge, which is determined by the integration of current over time within the frequency bandwidth of the measuring system.
 The image below shows a typical PD pulse as viewed on an oscilloscope, in which the charge is determined by integrating the current signal going into a 50 Ω input.